Home > Archives & Reference > Genealogy Resources > City Directory Research (this page)

 TSLAC's city directory collection includes print and microform city directories.
-See the listing of City Directories Available at Our Library to use in person or request a search by email or phone.
+See the listing of City Directories Available at Our Library.

 The Portal to Texas History's City Directories Collection .
 Hosted by the University of North Texas, the Portal includes a collection of digitized city directories that can be searched and narrowed down by county and time period.

 The Dolph Briscoe Center for American History's Texas Directories Collection .
 Located at the University of Texas at Austin, this collection includes telephone and city directories for most Texas cities and towns from roughly the late 19th century through the present day.